Scalable load balancing in networked systems: A survey of recent advances

 \section{Universality of JSQ(d) policies}

 In this section we will further explore the trade-off between delay performance and communication overhead as a function of the diversity parameter~$d$, in conjunction with the relative load.
-The latter trade-off will be examined in an asymptotic regime where not only the total task arrival rate $\lambda(N)$ grows with~$N$, but also the diversity parameter depends on~$N$, and we write $d(N)$ to explicitly reflect that.
+The latter trade-off will be examined in an asymptotic regime where not only the total task arrival rate $\lambda(N)$ grows with~$N$, but also the diversity parameter depends on~$N$, and we write $d(N)$ to explicitly reflect this dependence.
 We will specifically investigate what growth rate of $d(N)$ is required, depending on the scaling behavior of $\lambda(N)$, in order to asymptotically match the optimal performance of the JSQ policy and achieve a zero mean waiting time in the limit.
-The results presented in the remainder of the section are based on~\cite{MBLW16-3} unless specified otherwise.
+The results presented in the remainder of the section are based on~\cite{MBLW16-3} where also the full proofs are provided, unless specified otherwise.

-\begin{theorem}[Universality fluid limit for JSQ($d(N)$)] If $d(N)\to\infty$ as $N\to\infty$, then the fluid limit of the JSQ$(d(N))$ scheme coincides with that of the ordinary JSQ policy, and in particular, is given by the dynamical system in~\eqref{eq:fluid}.
+\begin{theorem}[Universality of fluid limit for JSQ($d(N)$)] If $d(N) \to \infty$ as $N \to \infty$, then any fluid limit of the JSQ$(d(N))$ scheme coincides with that of the ordinary JSQ policy, and in particular, satisfies the system of differential equations in~\eqref{eq:fluid}.
 Consequently, the stationary occupancy states converge to the unique fixed point as in~\eqref{eq:fpjsq}. \end{theorem}

-\begin{theorem}[Universality diffusion limit for JSQ($d(N)$)] If $d(N) /( \sqrt{N} \log N)\to\infty$, then for suitable initial conditions the weak limit of the sequence of processes $\big\{\bar{\QQ}^{ d(N)}(t)\big\}_{t \geq 0}$ coincides with that of the ordinary JSQ policy, and in particular, is given by the system of SDEs in~\eqref{eq:diffusionjsq}. \end{theorem}
+\begin{theorem}[Universality of diffusion limit for JSQ($d(N)$)] If $d(N) /( \sqrt{N} \log N) \to \infty$ as $N \to \infty$, then for suitable initial conditions the weak limit of the sequence of processes $\big\{\bar{\QQ}^{N}(t)\big\}_{t \geq 0}$, under the JSQ($d(N)$) policy, coincides with that of the ordinary JSQ policy, and in particular, is given by the system of SDEs in~\eqref{eq:diffusionjsq}. \end{theorem}